AlexCul/FirstProject/README.md

 To run the project, you must have Docker installed.

-First, build the container:
+First, build the image:
 `docker build .`

-Then, you will see the ID of the built container, so you can execute it:
+Then, you will see the ID of the built image, so you can execute it:
 `docker run -it --network=host *containerID*`

 You'll get the Bash environment, based on Debian 12.7.
 To run the server, do this: